 The cause?
 Improper sizing and bad installation.
 These people used low cost providers who didn’t take the time or have the knowledge to help them get the right furnace: now they’re having to pay for repairs that could have been avoided.

+A common question is how long do furnaces last?
 We want to keep this from happening to anyone else who is looking to upgrade.
-This article will explain the problems with getting the wrong furnace, and how to pick the right installation company the first time.
+This article will explain the problems with getting the wrong furnace, and how to pick the right AC and furnace installation company the first time.

 Low-Cost Providers Don’t Take the Time to Assess Your Needs